tobias-fritz/hcrbpII_grouplasso/README.md

 - You can then run the model from ```hcrbpII.ipynb``` localy, after installing the dependencies from the ```enviornment.yml``` using conda with: ```conda env create -f environment.yml```
 - In the notebook, a precompiled ```gl``` model is loaded from the data folder, compiled with gamma=0.11, n_iter=15000, tol=1e-8
-- Please make sure to use the proper citations when using the data, sourced from scientifc work.
+- Please make sure to use the proper citations when using the data, sourced from scientifc work (in this casse  Wenjing Wang et al. Science 338,1340-1343 (2012).
+DOI:10.1126/science.1226135).
 - In data/hcrbpII.csv, references are provided for each data entry used in this notebook.